On this page...

 These new resources will help to better engage with students and job seekers of all ages by providing hands-on learning opportunities earlier in the career planning process.
 Explore the Iowa Work-Based Learning Guide for more general work-based learning guidance and contact Joe Collins to learn more or to be part of this exciting new project.

-The IDOE partnered with the Iowa Department of Public Health, Iowa Hospital Association, Iowa Health Care Association, Iowa Intermediary Network, and Northeast Iowa Community College to begin exploring options for expanding the quantity, quality, and ease of access to high-quality work-based learning opportunities within the health science industry for Iowa high school students.
-This project also supports the Future Ready Iowa Initiative’s goal of equipping Iowans with the necessary education or training to step into these critical health science occupations to keep all Iowans happy, healthy, and productive.
+- Iowa Health Science Work-Based Learning Toolkit - The Department partnered with the Iowa Department of Public Health, Iowa Hospital Association, Iowa Health Care Association, Iowa Intermediary Network, and Northeast Iowa Community College to begin exploring options for expanding the quantity, quality, and ease of access to high-quality work-based learning opportunities within the health science industry for Iowa students and job seekers.

-The Iowa Department of Education partnered with the Iowa Association of Business and Industry (ABI), Elevate Advanced Manufacturing, the Iowa Intermediary Network, and Northeast Iowa Community College to develop resources to expand the work-based learning opportunities within the advanced manufacturing industry for Iowa high school students.
-This project also supports the Future Ready Iowa Initiative’s goal of equipping Iowans with the necessary education or training to step into these critical advanced manufacturing occupations to keep Iowa’s manufacturers competitive, growing, and strong.
+- Iowa Advanced Manufacturing Work-Based Learning Toolkit - The Department partnered with the Iowa Association of Business and Industry (ABI), Elevate Advanced Manufacturing, the Iowa Intermediary Network, and Northeast Iowa Community College to develop resources to expand the work-based learning opportunities within the advanced manufacturing industry for Iowa students and job seekers.